outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/get_dma_stream_handle.rst

 **Usage**

    In Sentry, all DMA streams are uniquely identified by ther handle.
-At bootup, the user-space task only hold the DMA stream label, as defined in the `outpost,label` attribute of the DMA stream in the project ``dts`` file.
+At bootup, the user-space task only holds the DMA stream label, as defined in the `outpost,label` attribute of the DMA stream in the project ``dts`` file.
 This label is unique to the system.